 Lead consultants working with medical and manufacturing facilities on the affected island, assessing damages, and working with contractors to set up and maintain emergency power to critical locations throughout the island.
 (Project totaling 100 million)

-Inspected and established scope of work, pricing, and period of restoration for severely fire damaged steel foundry.
+Inspected and established scope of work, pricing, and period of restoration for a severely fire-damaged steel foundry.
 The building had sustained severe damage to the brick structure, electrical, and foundry equipment.
 (Project totaling 15 million)

 Lead consultants on Marriott properties damaged by Hurricane Matthew.
 Also, lead consultants on four damaged boutique hotels located in Savanna, Georgia, damaged by Hurricane Matthew.
 (Project totaling 3 million)